awsdocs/amazon-kendra-developer-guide/doc_source/sorting.md

    ]
    ```

-1. To use a sortable attribute in a query, set the `SortingConfiguration` parameter of the [ Query ](API_Query.md) operation\.
+1. To use a sortable attribute in a query, set the `SortingConfiguration` parameter of the [Query](API_Query.md) API\.
 Specify the name of the attribute to sort and whether to sort the response in ascending or descending order\.

    The following JSON example shows the `SortingConfiguration` parameter that you use to sort the results of a query by the "Department" attribute in ascending order\.